pull-fiction/make-crops-not-war/index.md

 How war changes what you eat?

-History textbooks clearly describe how wars affect a country’s economy, social structure and politics.
-What has not been studied with the same extent is the impact on agricultural production.
-This aspect intrigues us, as it pervades citizen's life deeply, affecting the most basic need: eating.
+History textbooks clearly describe how wars affect a country is economy, social structure and politics.
+What has not been studied to the same extent is the impact on agricultural production.
+This aspect intrigues us, as it pervades citizen is life deeply, affecting the most basic need: eating.
 In order to unveil this subtle link, we will make use of different data:

     1. Global Food & Agriculture Statistics
     2. Uppsala Conflict Data Program/PRIO Armed Conflict Dataset
     3. Wikidata Query Service
 to see how production changes and, consequently, trace back food consumption at wartime.
 Follow us along, you'll discover that worldwide, even in dark time, food is and remains the most valuable social good.

 ## How war tastes around the world